florin65/zlocal/README.md

 ln -sf /usr/lib /lib
 ```

-5. Do the magick with either
+5. Boot to Lunar and do the magick with either
 ```
 lunar renew
 ```